Explore This Internship

 Overview

-The 2026 Lisa Krivickas Summer Internship Program at the Healey & AMG Center for ALS at Mass General will offer 2-3 undergraduate students an exceptional opportunity to gain exposure to research/clinical care or project management for people living with Amyotrophic Lateral Sclerosis (ALS), commonly known as “Lou Gehrig’s Disease.”
+The 2026 Lisa Krivickas Summer Internship Program at the Healey & AMG Center for ALS at Mass General will offer 2-3 undergraduate students an exceptional opportunity to gain exposure to research/clinical care, project management, or lab-based experience for people living with Amyotrophic Lateral Sclerosis (ALS), commonly known as “Lou Gehrig’s Disease.”
 ALS is a rare disease in which motor neuron cells die off, leading to progressive weakness of the limb, facial, and diaphragm muscles.
 In the United States, approximately 5,000 people annually are diagnosed with ALS, and about 30,000 currently live with ALS worldwide.

-Working in a world class Neurology department alongside clinical staff, interns will support the mission of the Healey & AMG Center by being assigned to the research/clinical or project management teams.
+Working in a world class Neurology department alongside clinical staff, interns will support the mission of the Healey & AMG Center by being assigned to the research/clinical, project management, or lab-based teams.
 This exposure will help interns learn how clinical trials are structured and run, perform general office and research duties, and shadow clinical and research staff.
 Interns will also be involved in projects that support various goals of the Healey & AMG Center.

 Program Information

-• Full-time paid internship with placement in one of two groups:
+• Full-time paid internship with placement in one of three groups:

-• Project Management at Assembly Row, Somerville, Massachusetts
+• Project Management at Assembly Row, Somerville, MA

-• Research/Clinical team at 165 Cambridge Street, Boston, Massachusetts
+• Research/Clinical team at 165 Cambridge Street, Boston, MA

 • Duration: Late May – Mid Aug 2026 (8-10 weeks)